PedestrianDynamics/jupedsim/_posts/2016-11-05-Publications.md

 ---
 layout: post
 title: Publications
-subtitle:
+subtitle: using JuPedSim
 #bigimg: /img/jupedsim_small.png
 permalink: 2016-11-04-publications.html
 ---

-# Publications
-JuPedSim is a software build for academic use only.
+`JuPedSim` is a software build for academic use only.
 The models implemented within this framework were developed in different theses and articles that were published in journals or presented in conferences.